- Direct Care:

 - Consulting firms

-- Pursue research experience by working on faculty projects through independent study classes, as a student employee, or through other departmental programs.
+- Pursue research experience by working on faculty projects through independent study classes, as a student employee, as a volunteer in their lab, or through other departmental programs.

 - Take additional math and statistics courses to develop strong quantitative and statistical skills.